Soundscape Captioning using Sound Affective Quality Network and Large Language Model: The proposed SoundSCaper system

-The typical Pareto optimisation \cite{lin2019pareto} in multi-objective optimisation is not suitable for SoundAQnet.
+\mybluehl{ \textit{2.4) \textbf{Total Loss}:} Optimizing the 12 objectives with 12 losses is challenging.
+Typical Pareto optimization \cite{lin2019pareto} is unsuitable for SoundAQnet.
 Because the quantification of AQ has a certain degree of ambiguity, assuming that 3$\pm$0.25$\approx$3 for $r_{pl}$, its prediction $\pm$0.1 has little impact on the final AQ output.
-Hence, compared to emotion-related AQs, SoundAQnet needs to perform better in ASC and AEC with explicit classification goals, i.e., SoundAQnet does not aim to achieve the Pareto optimality of the 12 objectives in this paper.
-In addition, human perception times for various scenes, events, and emotions may vary, which means different rates, and the classification and regression losses in the 12 losses are of different natures.
-Hence, GradNorm-like optimisations \cite{chen2018gradnorm}, which aim to learn multiple tasks at a similar rate from a gradient view, do not suit SoundAQnet.
-After considering the computational effort and training speed, classical uncertainty weighting \cite{kendall2018multi} is adopted to fuse the 12 losses, as follows:
+Hence, compared to emotion-related AQs, SoundAQnet needs to perform better in ASC and AEC with explicit classification goals, i.e., SoundAQnet does not aim to achieve the Pareto optimality of all 12 objectives.
+Human perception times for various scenes, events, and emotions may vary.
+This implies that different learning rates might be better suited for optimizing the 12 classification and regression losses.} Hence, GradNorm-like optimizations \cite{chen2018gradnorm}, which aim to learn multiple tasks at a similar rate from a gradient view, do not suit SoundAQnet.
+After considering the computational effort and training speed, we choose uncertainty-based weighting \cite{kendall2018multi} to fuse the 12 losses.

-where the learnable noise parameter $\sigma$ denotes the task's uncertainty, and log is the penalty term.
-The larger the uncertainty $\sigma$, the smaller the contribution of a particular loss to the overall loss.
-The penalty term can prevent the noise parameter from becoming too large.
+where the learnable noise parameter $\sigma$ denotes the uncertainty associated with the corresponding task \cite{kendall2018multi}, and the logarithmic function based penalty term prevents $\sigma$ from becoming excessively high.
+The higher the uncertainty $\sigma$, the lower the contribution of the loss to the total loss.